keboola/datadirtest/README.md

     unittest.main()
 ```

-Then run your tests as usual e.g. via `python -m unittest discover`
+Then run your tests as usual e.g. via `python -m unittest discover` from the root folder.

 ### Core structure & functionality ###